RX-M/web-public/self-study/cka-mod-2/cka-mod-2-content.md

 <!-- CKA Self-Study Mod 2 -->

-# Deployments, Rolling Updates, and RollBacks
+# Understand deployments and how to perform rolling update and rollbacks

 ## Deployments